-Tennis Premier League announces TPL race to Gold Masters Tournaments 2025 - www.lokmattimes.com
+Tennis Premier League announces TPL Race to Gold Masters tournaments 2025 - www.lokmattimes.com

-Mumbai (Maharashtra)[India], October 29 : In what is a major boost for the tennis ecosystem in India, the Tennis ...
+Mumbai, Oct 2 In what is a major boost for the tennis ecosystem in India, the Tennis Premier ...

-Mumbai (Maharashtra)[India], October 29 : In what is a major boost for the tennis ecosystem in India, the Tennis Premier League (TPL), announced the return of the TPL Race to Gold Masters Tournaments 2025.
-Designed to attract the best young tennis players across the country through the TPL App, the TPL Race to Gold Masters Tournaments 2025 is a competition that will be played in three different phases in India.
+Mumbai, Oct 2 In what is a major boost for the tennis ecosystem in India, the Tennis Premier League (TPL) announced the return of the TPL Race to Gold Masters Tournaments 2025.
+Designed to attract the best young tennis players across the country, the TPL Race to Gold Masters Tournaments 2025 is a premier competition that will be played in three different phases in India.

 Speaking about the initiative, Kunal Thakkur, Co-Founder of the Tennis Premier League, said, “The Race to Gold Masters is one of our proudest initiatives because it directly connects grassroots tennis with the professional circuit and gives these youngsters national exposure and appreciation.
 The response from young players on the TPL App has been overwhelming, and this tournament gives them a pathway to be recognised.”